 The guide FGDC Digital Cartographic Standard for Geologic Map Symbolization is a national standard for symbolizing lines, points, and polygons shown on geologic maps.
 It provides for a uniform appearance of geologic maps and is expected to be followed on maps submitted to the NGMDB (see above).
 The standard was written by the Geologic Data Subcommittee (GDS) of the Federal Geographic Data Committee (FGDC) and prepared by the U.S. Geological Survey (USGS).
 It was published in August 2006 and revised several times since.

 Georeferenced images of U.S. Geological Survey (USGS) topographic maps in the form of GeoPDFs can be downloaded for free from the USGS store through the “Map Locator & Downloader” link.
-These include images of over 5,000 maps from Pennsylvania, mostly from the 7.5-minute and 15-minute topographic map series.
-Many of these formerly printed maps are no longer in circulation, but those that are still available in printed form can be ordered from the USGS.
+There are thousands of Pennsylvania maps available from this website, which includes images from the 7.5-minute, 15-minute, 30- x 60-minute, and 1- x 2-degree topographic map series.
+Many of these older maps are no longer in circulation, but those that are still available in printed form can be purchased through the website.

-In addition to the historical topographic maps, the USGS has produced a series of digital 7.5-minute topographic maps called US Topo.
-These GeoPDF maps have the elements (hydrography, topographic contours, roads, and so on) of the old topographic maps, but they also include an orthoimage of the quadrangle.
+In addition to the historical topographic maps, the website includes 7.5-minute topographic maps that were produced digitally.
+These maps are referred to as US Topo, and in addition to the standard topographic map elements (hydrography, topographic contours, roads, and so on), they include an orthoimage of the quadrangle.
 The elements in the US Topo maps are layered, allowing the user to turn visibility on or off as desired.
-US Topo maps are produced by the National Geospatial Program of the USGS and use the layers of digital geographic data that are found in The National Map.
-These layers are described and available for download through the website http://nationalmap.gov/ustopo.
+The maps are produced by the National Geospatial Program of the USGS and are described at http://nationalmap.gov/ustopo.